VarboxInternational/docs/roles-and-permissions.md

 <a name="permissions-usage"></a>
 ## Permissions Usage

-When working with your `App\User` model you have a few options when it comes to managing your permissions.
+When working with your `App\Models\User` model you have a few options when it comes to managing your permissions.

 <a name="fetch-permissions"></a>
 #### Fetch Permissions